 Some of the options for free or low-cost legal help may be helpful if you are making a will.
 For example, a notary public can help with making a will.

 Access Pro Bono operates a clinic to help low-income seniors (ages 55+) and people with terminal illnesses prepare a will.

-Clinics run by the University of British Columbia Law Students’ Legal Advice Program (LSLAP) offer free assistance to qualifying clients with some legal matters, including preparing certain types of simple wills.
+Clinics run by the University of British Columbia Law Students’ Legal Advice Program offer free assistance with preparing certain types of simple wills to qualifying clients.